fredgibbs/fredgibbs.github.io/courses/etc/exec-summary-writing-guide.md

 ## Writing style
 - You must use only bullet points (and sub-bullets) to articulate your ideas.
-Bullet points by definition are short and to the point; don't write small paragraphs.
+Bullet points by definition are short and to the point; 2-3 sentences MAX.
+Don't write small paragraphs.
-- Bullet points does not mean sentence fragments.
-Use complete sentences.
+- Use complete sentences.
+Bullet points does not necessarily mean sentence fragments.
 - Make interesting and sophisticated observations in each bullet point.
 - Strive for both concision and clarity.
 This is _really_ difficult.
 - Be sure you create and follow a logical structure and progression to your bullet points.
 A random collection of ideas will be frowned upon.